sajeevany/DockerizedGolangTemplate/README.md

 # DockerizedGolangTemplate
-Defines a templace repository to get started using golang
+Defines a template repo from which to write a golang service.
+Includes basic gin endpoint.